What to Expect from Your Child Care Provider

 Inside the Building

 - Face Masks: Wearing a mask is a proven way to limit the spread of COVID-19.
-All adults must wear masks.
-Children are also required to wear masks in some environments.
 Ask your child care program about their mask policy.

 - Washing Hands More Frequently: Child care programs will provide supplies to support frequent hand washing including soap, hand sanitizer, paper towels, and tissues.